 Furthermore, due to the tight timeline and last-minute changes for bookings, a course rebooking solution was developed so rebooking can be managed directly in the LMS interface by admins and managers.
 The solution handles course sequences/dependencies and solves potential booking conflicts.Healthcare professionals and teacher needed to get information about rebooking or cancellation on their phone, so new functionality for supporting and delivering SMS services was also developed to meet the complex logistical requirements.

-In the end, the biggest problem was a sandwich problem
+In the end, the biggest problem was that there were not enough sandwiches

 Region Zealand was very happy with the solution, which met project requirements and contributed to the success story that is Region Zealand's EMR deployment.